-Frozen, white as far as the eye could see.
-Blasted, the sun a blinding orb suspended in a shapeless blue vault.
+The countryside was a frozen expanse of never ending white.
+The sun was shining, a blinding orb suspended in a shapeless blue vault.
 Elisabeth squinted into the distance.
 She could make out the skeletal branches of trees, corpses stretching their stiff barren limbs towards the light.
-It was going to be a cold day, the icy panes of her window already promising that the temperature was dropping below zero.
+It was going to be a cold day, the icy panes of her window already promising below zero temperatures.

 Elisabeth inhaled deeply, appreciated the fresh scent of a new day.
 The house was still asleep, whispering with the soft sounds of cracking wood and ice settling.
 Elisabeth closed her eyes, found herself appreciating the perfect stasis.
 The silence deepened, her regular breathing and the beating of her heart adding themselves to the overall melody.